BrainsOnBoard/CX_neural_compass_paper/README.md

-# CX_neural_compass_paper
+# CX neural compass paper
-Full files for reproducing the experiments in the PLOS One paper
+Full files for reproducing the experiments in the PLOS One paper: A Computational Model of the Integration of Landmarks and Motion in the Insect Central Complex

 Linux only supported